ralph-mcardell/sh-utils/doc/dict.md

   fi
 }

-# Define set_add_members that adds one or more members to a set.
-The set only
+# Define a set_add_members function that adds one or more members to a set.
-# increases its membership if a value is not already a member of the set.
-The
+# The set only increases its membership if a value is not already a member
-# updated set is returned.
+# of the set.
+The updated set is returned in set_return_value.
 set_add_members() {
   local set="${1}"
   shift
-  # Once again convert set value arguments to dict key value pair arguments
+  # Once again convert set value arguments to dict key:value pair arguments
   local count=$#
   while [ $count -gt 0 ]; do
     local key="${1}"